 Key takeaway: Risk = Likelihood AND Impact

-Reducing the risks = 5 P’s and 3 P’s
+Reducing the risks = 6 P’s and 3 B’s

-To reduce the likelihood of a successful cyber-attack, I recommend focusing on what I call the 5 P’s:
+To reduce the likelihood of a successful cyber-attack, I recommend focusing on the 6 P’s:

 - Phishing Email

-To reduce the impact of a successful cyber-attack, I recommend focusing on what I call the 3 B’s:
+To reduce the impact of a successful cyber-attack, I recommend focusing on the 3 B’s:

 - Your [Plan] B